 HiveServer2 supports authentication of the Thrift client using either of these methods:

-- · Kerberos authentication - LDAP authentication
+- Kerberos authentication - LDAP authentication

 If Kerberos authentication is used, authentication is supported between the Thrift client and HiveServer2, and between HiveServer2 and secure HDFS.
 If LDAP authentication is used, authentication is supported only between the Thrift client and HiveServer2.
-To configure HiveServer2 to use one of these authentication modes, you configure the hive.server2.authentication configuration property.